Home / Tours / China Packages / Beijing / Forbidden City

 Throne in the Emperor's Study

-Further ahead lies the Inner Court, designed for the imperial families’ residence and for the emperors to deal with daily affairs, featuring the Palace of Heavenly Purity, Hall of Celestial and Terrestrial Union, and Palace of Earthly Tranquility in the middle, and six palaces each on the east and west wings.
+Further north, continue to explore the Inner Court, designed for the imperial families’ residence and for the emperors to deal with daily affairs, featuring the Palace of Heavenly Purity, Hall of Celestial and Terrestrial Union, and Palace of Earthly Tranquility in the middle.
 When visiting the Palace of Heavenly Purity, the residence of the emperors, your guide will reveal a surprising detail: the palace has 9 rooms across 2 floors, containing a total of 27 beds.
 No one would know exactly which bed the emperor would sleep on, so that his safety could be ensured.
-After that, the guide will show you around the scenic Imperial Garden, the back garden for the emperor and his concubines to relax and have fun.
-In the end, let’s exit from the northernmost Gate of Divine Prowess.
+Next, let’s take a closer look at the Western Six Palaces and the Eastern Six Palaces on the two wings respectively, which were inhabited by all royal women, with the Palace of Gathered Elegance once being the home of Empress Dowager Cixi (1835 - 1908 AD), whom you are most likely to know.
+Then, the guide will show you around the scenic Imperial Garden, the back garden for the emperor and his concubines to relax and have fun.

 Imperial Garden in Forbidden City